drteeth/elixir-es-cqrs/slides.md

 ---

 # SQL with ACID transactions
-* Strong consitancy
+* Strong consistency
 * Easy
 * Safe
 * Totally reasonable for smaller projects
 * Locks and contention
 * Doesn't scale that well
+* Replication logs...

 ???

-With SQL we get a solid, sane, general purpose solution.
-There's lots to like here.
-Things start to get complicated when it's time to scale.
-Many known and valid solutions, but I think we can agree at least that things get complicated after we out-grow a single machine.
+* With SQL we get a solid, sane, general purpose solution.
+* Things start to get complicated when it's time to scale.
+* Things get complicated after we out-grow a single machine.
+* We scale with sharding and replication logs.
+* Hang on to that idea.

 ---
 # 3rd normal form
 * Provide a canonical source for data and relationships
+* Re-combine those into the representations we need
 * Designed to be storage efficient
-* Single monolithic model supports all use cases
+* Often a single monolithic model supports all use cases
+# TODO add giant ERD pic

 ???